 “There’s a coastal town and the sky is black.
 There’s a little boat, it’s never coming back.”

 “Boat at Sea” sounds like a reminder of to pay attention to the world around us.
-The places we’re allowing to go now are places we can’t come back from.
-The song swells like a fire, building into an extended ending and consuming your attention.
+We may not be able to come back from the places we’re going now.
+The song swells like a fire, building into an extended ending that consumes your attention.

-The next two songs, “Bought and Sold” and “Before the War” simmer down to add discussions on identity and finding your way.
+The next two songs, “Bought and Sold” and “Before the War,” simmer down and focus on identity and finding your way.
 Themes of America’s ugly past rings through as well.
 Eli’s single “Tattered and Torn” comes next.
-This direct response to the 2016 election speaks of a marched approach to unite during division.
-Eli’s stance of how protesting is patriotic resonates in a year filled with unrest.
+This direct response to the 2016 election speaks of uniting during division, especially by marching together.
+Eli’s stance on how protesting is patriotic resonates in a year filled with unrest.
 The video shows that history of standing up and what it means as an American.

 The Fire and the Medicine is an album that plays both sides.
-The first 6 songs feel like this sweltering blaze of political issues, confusion, and pain.
+The first six songs are a sweltering blaze of political issues, confusion, and pain.
 “Eaten Alive” begins to deal with the medicine.
 The optimistic mood of this song softens the difficult lyrics of being stuck in a place that continues to eat you alive.
 The breakdown turns a corner and provides immediate hope.

 “It’s been four years since you’ve been clean